 In this article, we'll be highlighting how you can hire faster, including fast hiring for remote jobs, expediting the hiring process, and improving your hiring process overall.

 Recruitment cycle time

 Did you know that the majority of companies can take anywhere between one and four months to make a single hire?
-That duration only increases the more senior the role, or more complex the desired skill set is.
+That duration only increases the more senior the role, or the more complex the desired skill set is.

 Only 30% of companies claim to be able to fill a vacancy within 30 days.
 So how can we close this time gap without sacrificing the overall quality of the recruitment process and maintain the attraction of top-quality candidates?

 To reduce your recruiting time, you need to first be able to understand the areas of your hiring process in which you are losing valuable hours.
 To measure this, you're going to need to gather some data.

 Once you have properly investigated and collated the data, the areas that need to be focussed on to reduce recruitment cycle time will become obvious.
 Then, look to improve them.

 1. Collect the right data

 You need to reflect on how long it currently takes you to fill a vacancy.
 Consider aspects of the recruitment cycle such as the time it takes for candidates to move through stages: application, interview, second interview, etc.